The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Analysis

 \subsection{Ion absorption with \textsc{trident}}

 The most common way of studying the gas around galaxies is through absorption spectroscopy, where photons emitted from a bright background source may get absorbed by intervening material.
-In the first part of our analysis, we look at two particular ions commonly used in such studies---Mg\,\textsc{ii} and O\,\textsc{vii}.
+In the first part of our analysis, we look at several ions commonly used in such studies---Mg\,\textsc{ii}, C\,\textsc{ii}, O\,\textsc{vi}, and O\,\textsc{vii}.
 The ionisation states of these elements are not natively tracked in the simulation, so we calculate them in post-processing using \textsc{trident} \citep{Trident}.
-It assumes ionisation equilibrium with the metagalactic UVB of \citet{FG_UVB}, and uses lookup tables of data from \textsc{cloudy} \citep{Cloudy}.
+It assumes ionisation equilibrium with the metagalactic UVB of \citet{FG_UVB}, taking into account self-shielding using the prescription of \citet{Rahmati2013}, and uses lookup tables of data from \textsc{cloudy} \citep{Cloudy}.
 While this likely underestimates the absolute level of metal ionisation in our object due to a lack of local radiation sources (as discussed later), the relative changes in ion prevalences can still help us interpret observations of the cluster's cold gas content.